Hotel cancels team booking after illness

 Southampton Football Club did not want to comment about the story but did confirm to the BBC that it was true.

-The Saints play Swansea at the Liberty Stadium on Tuesday night, with both teams battling to avoid relegation with two games of the season remaining.
+The Saints played Swansea at the Liberty Stadium on Tuesday night, with both teams battling to avoid relegation with two games of the season remaining.

-Swansea occupy the final place in the Premier League relegation zone - and, like Southampton, they have 33 points.
-The Saints are a place above the Swans in 17th because they have a better goal difference.
+Southampton won the game 1-0, meaning Swansea are three points from safety and face relegation from the Premier League on the last day of the season on Sunday if the Swans do not beat Stoke.